Part 6: The skill tool and prompt injection

 The prototype wrapper

-The prototype version separates the wrapper into prototype/src/skill_tool.py:
+The prototype splits the wrapper out into its own module,

 The prototype SkillLoader.description is more explicit than the notebook

-and it reminds the model that the name parameter must exactly match one of the
+It also reminds the model that the name parameter must exactly match one of

 That extra wording exists because smaller models need more direct instructions.